 Each Girl Scout wanting to be an aide at camp must have completed an aide in training session.
 Aide in training sessions are available during the day camp weeks offered at this camp location.
 Girl Scouts must be able to attend the entire week in order to complete the training.

 This training is designed to reinforce basic skills and to give a foundation for leading and working with younger Girl Scouts in the outdoors.
 You must be going into grade 7-12 in the fall.
+You can find the cost for this opportunity in the Fees section of our page.
+Pricing is based on your registration date.
+The fee includes a day camp T-shirt and patch.
+You must attend all five days in order to complete your Aide-in-Training.

 Full payment is due at time of registration.
 However, a payment plan may be set up at the time of registration if registering online.
 These payments will automatically be withdrawn according to our payment plan from the card in which you use at the time of registration.